From Soil To Science To DIY

 Lunch

-These sweet potato meal prep bowls combine roasted sweet potatoes, quinoa, black beans, and avocado for easy lunches all week.
+Sweet potato meal prep bowls with roasted sweet potatoes, quinoa, black beans, greens, avocado, and lime for easy 45-minute lunches.

 Prep